tanya02-ctrl/campus_placement_drive/README.md

 Purpose of this project is to bridge the gap between educational institutions and potential employers by creating an platform.
 This system addresses key challenges faced by both institutions and companies during the placement process and ensures a enhanced experience.

-- Technologies Used for Frontend Development:-
+ Technologies Used for Frontend Development:-
- - 1.HTML5 and CSS3: For structuring and styling the web pages.
+ - HTML5 and CSS3: For structuring and styling the web pages.
- - 2.Bootstrap Framework: For responsive design and pre-styled components.
+ - Bootstrap Framework: For responsive design and pre-styled components.
- - 3.JavaScript: To add interactivity, such as real-time notifications and form validation.
+ - JavaScript: To add interactivity, such as real-time notifications and form validation.
- - 4.FontAwesome: For icons to improve the visual appeal of the interface.
+ - FontAwesome: For icons to improve the visual appeal of the interface.

 Tools Used by Backend Users:
 - MySQL:For database.